(ambisonics are processed as binaural audio in the video – listen with headphones for the spatial effect)

 It began as a head-to-toe sonic exploration.
-I recorded myself knocking and scraping the body of the instrument, creaking tuning pegs, sliding my fingernails down strings, rubbing rosin against bow-hair, plucking, scratching, and grasping.
+I recorded knocks and scrapes against the body of the instrument, the creaking tuning pegs, fingernails sliding down strings, rosin rubbing against bow-hair, plucking, scratching, and grasping.
 I played harmonics, slippery glissandi, and scratchy notes sul tasto to sul ponte.
-I bowed the tailpiece and the chinrest, tapped wood against string col legno, and even recorded my breath through the instrument to capture its resonances.
+I bowed the tailpiece and the chinrest, tapped wood against string col legno, and recorded the sound of breath through the instrument to capture its resonances.

-I suspended the violin from the ceiling with a computer charger and earphones (evoking an umbilical cord or a noose) to take photos from all angles.
+I suspended the violin from the ceiling with a charging cable and earphones.
 Over 300 images were used to generate a 300-million point 3D model, capturing immense detail as well as abstract artifacts from quirks in lighting and background.
-I animated a spiraling trajectory of the model from top to bottom, exploring both the form of the violin and the computer-generated cloud-like artifacts.
-Three versions of the model, each different colorations and densities, alternate corresponding to timbre-qualities throughout the piece.
+The spiraling trajectory from the top to bottom of the model explores both the form of the violin and the cloud-like computer-generated artifacts.

-Processing the collection of recordings via granular synthesis, I composed gestural figures roughly evocative of the various shapes of the instrument.
-For example, the piece begins with the scroll and tuning pegs, corresponding to whirring, circular sounds like light machinery.
+Gestural sonic figures are roughly evocative of the various shapes of the instrument.
+The piece begins with the scroll and tuning pegs, corresponding to whirring, circular sounds like light machinery.
 It moves down the neck, across the fingerboard and strings, scratched, plucked, and eventually bowed, leaping into the resonances within the body of the instrument, and resurfaces at the traditional sonic locus between the fingerboard and the bridge where the first ‘traditional’ sounds are heard.
 Finally, the piece moves towards the bridge with higher harmonics, scaffolded and constructed in overtone series recalling the intricate architecture of that piece of the instrument, and ending with textural rubbing sounds of the bow against the bridge, tailpiece, and chin rest.

 The piece is in fifth-order ambisonics.
 Spatialization allows for gestural sonic ‘sculpting’, such that spinning or hook-like trajectories can correspond to objects like tuning pegs or C-bouts.
 The format also allows the listener to immerse themselves within the abstracted instrument.